FormuLearn/FormuLearn-docs/FormuLearn Docs/docs/DocuLinkr/serving.md

 ## Features

 * **Live Reload**: Edits to `docs/`, `src/`, or configuration files instantly refresh the browser.
-* **Unified Serve**: Works in both main-site mode and subproject mode without changing commands.
+* **Unified Serve**: Works in both main-site mode and subproject mode.
+In subproject mode, you **as of version 0.1.0**, must specify the site-name.
+If you don't remember it, you can see the site name under `.doculinkr/main` (run `ls .doculinkr/main` to see the options).

 Now visit `http://localhost:3000/` to preview your documentation as you edit files.